A study testing whether a GLP-1 medicine from Milton S. Hershey Medical Center, semaglutide, can help people use less opioids.

 Where this study is enrolling

-This trial has 3 US sites across 3 states.
-Contact the site coordinator directly to start the screening process.
+This trial has 3 sites across 3 states.
+Contact a site coordinator directly to start screening.

 - University of Maryland BaltimoreBaltimore, MarylandEric Weintraubeweintra@som.umaryland.edu